 2 Actions and Alternatives

 Species affected by the proposed actions and alternatives below include black sea bass, vermilion snapper, greater amberjack, and gag.
-Alternatives the Council considered but eliminated from detailed study during the development of this amendment are described in Appendix A.
+Alternatives the Council considered but eliminated during the development of this amendment are described in Appendix A.